What You Need to Know About HVAC in Boise

 The high desert environment generates significant amounts of dust and airborne particles that can quickly overwhelm standard air filtration systems.
 This dust infiltration not only affects indoor air quality but can also reduce HVAC system efficiency by coating coils and restricting airflow.
 Upgrading to higher-efficiency filtration systems is often necessary to maintain acceptable air quality and protect equipment.

-Low humidity levels throughout much of the year can create comfort issues and health problems, particularly during winter when heating systems further reduce indoor humidity.
+These levels throughout much of the year can create comfort issues and health problems, particularly during winter when heating systems further reduce indoor humidity.
 Whole-house humidification systems can significantly improve comfort and health, but they must be properly integrated with heating systems and carefully controlled to avoid moisture-related problems.

 Ventilation requirements must balance the need for fresh air with energy efficiency and outdoor air quality considerations.
 Energy recovery ventilation systems can provide fresh air while minimizing heating and cooling loads, but they require proper selection and installation to function effectively in Boise’s climate.